Sustainability | SocietyRespect for Human Rights

-Recognizing that a safe and healthy working environment is critical for protecting our employees and therefore of the utmost importance to TDK, TDK has established the TDK Occupational Health and Safety Charter and promotes safe and healthy working conditions.
+Recognizing that a safe and healthy working environment is critical for protecting our employees and therefore is of the utmost importance to TDK, TDK has updated the TDK Group Occupational Health/Safety and Environmental Charter and promotes safe and healthy working conditions in 2022.
 We also established a ‘Health and Safety’ agenda in the TDK Supplier Code of Conduct and indicate our approach for identification and reduction of potential safety risks in the working environment, response to emergencies, occupational accidents and diseases, internal communication for safety and health, etc.

 Protection of foreign workers

 Foreign workers are susceptible to becoming victims of forced labor and human trafficking, as they are more likely to have low social and economic position, especially non-skilled workers.

 We take necessary measures in terms of the respect of human rights to prevent such abuses and to remediate them in the supply chain.